Baseball Cards and Biostats: Finding Fulfillment in the Numbers

-February 1, 2018, Biostatistics, Big Data, Biostatistics, Statistics, Student Organizations
+February 1, 2018, Biostatistics, MS, Students, Big Data, Biostatistics, Statistics, Student Organizations

 As young as 10 years old, I knew I wanted to be a statistician.
 As a child, I loved sorting sports cards and reviewing the statistics on the back of each card.
 Recognizing my fascination with these numerical summaries, my mom informed me that I could have a career that involved analyzing data.
 I was immediately sold.

 Most of my undergraduate studies were in pure math.
 I was a mathematics and statistics double major at Michigan State.
 As a grad student, it's been a transition to work in a more applied mathematical field, but I'm really enjoying it.
 The breadth and tangible benefit of our work with respect to human health truly differentiates biostatistics from other quantitative disciplines.

 The turning point for me was attending the Big Data Summer Institute.
 The summer program here is unique in that it operates at the intersection of computer science, statistics, and human health.
 It is crucial to expose undergraduate students to the cutting edge of biostatistical research, in order to invigorate them about the direction the field is going.

 The journey lectures at the Big Data Summer Institute are really compelling.
 When you read an academic paper, you're seeing the final result.
 You're not seeing the struggle that went into the paper.
 Learning that some of these groundbreaking ideas took a decade or more to fully develop was an important message to hear as a prospective graduate student.
 You're not going to understand everything immediately.
 It's a process, and you have to be patient with it.